mpeterson56/ReadMe-Maker-5000/Develop/readMe.md

 - [License](#license)

 ## Installation
-clone the repo named Read-Me-Maker-5000 from mpeterson56 github. repo link available below
+clone the rep linked below!

 ## Usage
-clone the repo named Read-Me-Maker-5000 from mpeterson56 github. repo link available below
+simpley type <node index> into the terminal after navigating to appropriate file path

 ## Credits
-w3 schools, bootcamp spot, and the professional readme template provided in slack.
+w3schools, bootcamp spot and the friends on slack...thanks fam